gordonmurray/terraform_rds_debezium_kafka_ksqldb/README.md

 # Terraform RDS, Debezium, Kafka and ksqlDB

 A mini environment on AWS created using Terraform to show how the CDC process works end to end.
 We will keep things small to keep costs under control.

+Once you clone the respsitory, perform the following:

+Update the Variables in playbook.yml to include your WarpStream API key and cluster ID
 ```
 ansible-galaxy collection install cloud.terraform